-Course Code

-Course Name Network On Chip

-Credits 3L: 0T: 0 P

-Pre-Requisites Computer Networks and Data Communication
+Course Code Code will be given as per choice in particular semester and paper Course Name Network on Chip Category of Course Professional Elective Courses Credits 3L: 0T: 0P C:3 Pre-Requisites Computer Networks and Data Communication

 - > To introduce basic interconnection networks and its various uses. - > To introduce popular topologies in Noc. - > To introduce Routing and routing mechanics in Noc. - > To introduce flow control and QoSpremitives in NoC.